 Surface water heat pump is chosen by Robinson College

 The surface water heat pump at Robinson College transfers heat from Bin Brook to heat the college in winter and provide hot water all year round.
-ICAX is using heat pumps and seasonal thermal energy storage with a sophisticated energy management system to provide a totally automated system that balances the temperature in the building by heat exchange with the stable temperature of the water in the brook that runs through the college gardens.
+ICAX is using heat pumps and a sophisticated energy management system to provide a totally automated system that balances the temperature in the building by heat exchange with the temperature of the water in the brook that runs through the college gardens.

 A high temperature heat pump has been installed to deliver temperatures similar to those issued by the original gas boilers.
-The existing gas boilers are being retained as a back-up and to supplement the water source heat pump on cold days.
+The existing gas boilers are being retained as a back-up to supplement the water source heat pump on cold days.

 The benefits of using a surface water heat pump are that this:

 - reduces the annual cost of heating (in conjunction with RHI income)

 - reduces carbon emissions by recycling heat from Bin Brook into the college

 - reduces annual maintenance needs

 - provides cooling in summer as well as heating in winter from one integrated system

-- install a safe, silent, invisible heating system which meets all planning requirements
+- installs a safe, silent, invisible heating system which meets all planning requirements

 - invests in a heating and cooling system that will last for generations

 - reduces the need to import or burn fuel in Cambridge.